How Victoria 3 Qualifications Work?

 • Slaves

-How to hire pops
+How to hire pops?

 For players to hire Pops for a building that may represent an entire industrial sector, they will get their hands on them through the pool of Pops that already exist in the state.
-Some will be, unemployed, while some may be already doing jobs.
+Some will be unemployed, while some may already be doing jobs.

-How pop qualification works
+How pop qualifications works in Victoria 3?

 Now that you know what Pop Professions are and how many exist in Victoria 3, let’s look into Pop Qualifications, an interlinked mechanism.

-Moreover, there will be a breakdown of how they moved in between jobs – both internally within the industry and between roles.
+Moreover, there will be a breakdown of how they moved between jobs – both internally within the industry and between roles.

 However, it is important to know that buildings won’t hire Pops who don’t meet the Qualifications for the required Profession.

-So make sure you’re placing and developing them for productive work environments for their ‘Monthly Change in Qualifications’ to build up for good and give them better job opportunities and chances to expand.
+So, make sure you’re placing and developing them for productive work environments for their ‘Monthly Change in Qualifications’ to build up for good and give them better job opportunities and chances to expand.

-Let’s say you have a majority of Bureaucrats, but you run into budgetary problems and have to shut down their workplaces for liquidation purposes; these Pops will instantly be deprived of jobs and eventually will be eliminated from your useful workforce.
+Let’s say you have a majority of Bureaucrats, but you run into budgetary problems and have to shut down their workplaces for liquidation purposes; these Pops will instantly be deprived of jobs and eventually eliminated from your useful workforce.